GonzoDMX/Secure_Login_Demo/README.md

 ```
 pip3 install cryptography
 ```
-2. Install authbind (Otherwise the server must be run as root, not reccomended)<br />
+2. Install authbind (Otherwise the server must be run as root, not recommended)<br />
 ```
 apt install authbind
 ```